-The exact parameters of the event are defined in the Device Control defined nition of every device type.
+The exact parameters of the event are defined in the Device Control definition of every device type.

 Method Returns Meaning

-OperationCompleteEvent (Object source, - Constructor for this Event.
-Variables data and extendedResult left empty.
+JxfsOperationCompleteEvent - Constructor for this Event.
+Variables

+(Object source, data and extendedResult left empty.

-int operationID, data and extended testat fort empty.
+int operationID,

 int identificationID,

 int result)

-OperationCompleteEvent - Constructor for this Event.
+JxfsOperationCompleteEvent - Constructor for this Event.
 Only data is

 (Object source, not given here.

 int operationID,

 int identificationID,

+int result,

-int result, int extendedResult)
+int extendedResult)

-OperationCompleteEvent - Constructor for this Event.
+JxfsOperationCompleteEvent - Constructor for this Event.
 Without the

-(Object source, - extendedResult.
+(Object source, extendedResult.

-int operationID, extendeditesuit.
+int operationID,

 int identificationID,

 int result,

 Serializable data)

-OperationCompleteEvent - Constructor for this Event.
+JxfsOperationCompleteEvent - Constructor for this Event.
 Fills all

 (Object source, parameters.

 int operationID,

 int identificationID,

+int result,

-int result, int extendedResult,
+int extendedResult,

 Serializable data)

 getOperationID() int The operationID which states what kind

-getoperationing() IIIt of operation is complete.
+of operation is complete.

 getIdentificationID() int The id which was given by the operation

 method to the application, -1 if not used.

 getResult() int Specifies the operation result.
 It is

-- JXFS_RC_SUCCESSFUL if everything
+JXFS_RC_SUCCESSFUL if everything

 was fine.

 getExtendedResult() int An additional int specifying a result.

 This is a device specific value!
 Its usage

 by the application must only occur if the

-correct device type is determined.
-Also,
+specific device service is determined.

-by using it application will now be device dependent.
-Returns -1 if not used.
+Also, by using it application will now be

+vendor dependent.
+Returns -1 if not

+used.

 getData() Serializable Contains optionally added data for the

-gerData() Serializable application.
+application.

 If it is not a Java base data type then the

 object stored here should be a subclass of

 JxfsType.